bokeh/bokeh/README.md

 Community support is available on the [Project Discourse](https://discourse.bokeh.org).

-If you would like to contribute to Bokeh, please review the [Developer Guide](https://docs.bokeh.org/en/latest/docs/dev_guide.html) and say hello on the [bokeh-dev chat channel](https://gitter.im/bokeh/bokeh-dev).
+If you would like to contribute to Bokeh, please review the [Developer Guide](https://docs.bokeh.org/en/latest/docs/dev_guide.html) and say hello on the [Zulip Chat for Developers](https://bokeh.zulipchat.com/).

 Follow us
 ---------